 What You Need To Know About Your SUV To Get Your Maximum Trailer Rating:

-- The engine you had equipped - You need to figure out whether your vehicle has the 2.5 liter, the 1.6 liter or the 2.0 liter engine equipped.
+- The engine you had equipped - You will need to find out whether you had the 2.5 liter engine, the 1.5 liter engine or the 2.0 liter engine equipped.

 Now The Certification Label...

 GCWR, GVWR & GAWRs: The gross combined weight rating figures were specified in the charts, like I mentioned earlier and makes finding this information very convenient and very accessible.

 If you happen to be looking for either the gross vehicle weight rating or the gross axle weight ratings, you will have to actually look on the vehicle itself and these will be located on the safety certification label, which looks like the label that I have shown above but may differ in appearance slightly.

 This label can be found on the driver side door pillar of your vehicle, and will be clearly visible when the driver side door is open.
 These two metrics can be found towards the top of this label, which I have outlined in the image above as well.

 Axle Code: The actual code is also shown at the bottom of this label and is good information to keep on hand for future reference.
 If you were just wanting to figure out the maximum trailer weight rating for your vehicle, you did not need to know the axle ratio that you had equipped on the vehicle, as these metrics weren't needed to figure this information out.